HYENA-007-CYBER/ros2_notes/README.md

 In ROS2, a **topic** is a communication channel that allows nodes to **publish** and **subscribe** messages

 #### Concept:
-- A **publisher** node sends messages to a named topic.
+- A **publisher** node sends messages to a named topic
-- A **subscriber** node receives messages from that topic.
+- A **subscriber** node receives messages from that topic
-- Nodes do not communicate directly with each other , they use topics as intermediaries.
+- Nodes do not communicate directly with each other , they use topics as intermediaries

 ####  Characteristics:
 - Topics are **unidirectional**: from publisher → subscriber(s)